yearn/yETH/SPECIFICATION.md

 - Management can set the tolerance range
 - Management can modify the weights of all assets
 - Management can set the new management address
+- Management can set the new guardian address
+- Guardian can set the new guardian address
 - Guardian can trigger pause mode
 - Management can trigger killed mode